 The Hirsel Centre for Arts and Crafts is home to five craft workshops, where the artists make and sell original work on the premises.
 Visitors can see items being handmade, buy something direct from the craftspeople or commission something to be made especially for them.

-A perfect Fit & Cheviot Tweeds, new to the Hirsel, Margaret specialises in soft furnishings, curtains, dress making and clothing alterations.
+At A perfect Fit & Cheviot Tweeds Margaret specialises in soft furnishings, curtains, dress making and clothing alterations.
 Margaret has a range of fine tweed clothing in stock and can tailor a jacket or re-upholster a tired chair to order.
-The Shop also sells a range of gifts and toys.
 Contact www.a-perfectfit.co.uk for more details

 Abbey Ceramics is run by painter and potter Peter Lochhead.
 Well known throughout Scotland for his range of domestic ware and wall plaques, Peter’s bowls, teapots, cups, vases and more come in many styles and designs and are oven and dishwasher proof.
 Peter also has a gallery of his beautiful watercolour paintings within the pottery.
 Often drawing inspiration from local scenes Peter’s images are being exhibited nationally.
 Please visit his website to check availability www.abbeyceramics.co.uk .